Blog Header Logo

 How Hard is Too Hard?

-The water hardness map of the US shows the generally accepted maxim that anything over 180 ppm is classified as "Extremely Hard" water.
+The water hardness map of the US shows the generally accepted maxim that anything over 180 ppm is classified as extremely hard water.
 However, many spas and hot tubs can operate effectively with much higher levels.
 If you have a test kit or test strips that measure for calcium hardness levels in your spa, you can easily check your spa water to see if you have hard (or soft) spa fill water.
 Most spas and hot tubs will be fine with calcium hardness levels of up to 400 ppm.
-After that, and you may begin to see signs of scaling and cloudy water conditions.
+After that you may begin to see signs of scaling and cloudy water conditions.

 Treatments for Hard Hot Tub Water